 Dr. Oktay developed and performed the world’s first ovarian tissue freezing and transplantation procedures, as he’s one of the world’s leading experts on the topic.
 At Innovation Fertility Preservation and IVF, Dr. Kutluk Oktay and his highly trained staff perform the most advanced techniques of ovarian tissue cryopreservation (freezing) and transplantation, which they developed for both children and adults.
-Dr. Oktay and his staff provide these and other services at two locations: New York, New York and Harrison, New York.
+Dr. Oktay and his staff provide these and other services at one location: New York, New York.
 Patients are encouraged to visit the facility, or set up a Skype or phone consultation, to discuss their eligibility with Dr. Oktay and his staff.

 The ovaries are responsible for both the production of the female hormones (estrogen and progesterone), as well as the production of the eggs that are needed to conceive.
 Women are born with about 1 million immature eggs called primordial follicles that are stored in the outer layer of both ovaries.
 Many of these start their growths every day and last for many months.
 In the end, only one egg makes it to ovulation, leaving 99.9% of eggs to be wasted in a lifetime.